Winslow Homer: Maine and maturity

 By 1900, Homer finally reached financial stability, as his paintings fetched good prices from museums and he began to receive rents from real estate properties.
 He also became free of the responsibilities of caring for his father, who had died two years earlier.
 Homer continued producing excellent watercolors, mostly on trips to Canada and the Caribbean.
 Other late works include sporting scenes such as Right and Left, as well as seascapes absent of human figures, mostly of waves crashing against rocks in varying light.
 His late seascapes are especially valued for their dramatic and forceful expression of nature's powers, and for their beauty and intensity.

 In his last decade, he at times followed the advice he had given a student artist in 1907: "Leave rocks for your old age—they're easy."

 Homer died in 1910 at the age of 74 in his Prouts Neck studio and was interred in the Mount Auburn Cemetery in Cambridge, Massachusetts.
 His painting, Shooting the Rapids, Saguenay River, remains unfinished.

-His Prouts Neck studio, a National Historic Landmark, is now owned by the Portland Museum of Art, which offers tours.
+His Prouts Neck studio, a National Historic Landmark, is owned by the Portland Museum of Art, which offers tours.